Eficetti/taigaREST_models/README.md

 }
 ```

-this will create the model with all the data you receive from Taiga.
-Is recommended to validate this data before using it, but is pending this.
+This will create the model with all the data you receive from Taiga.
+Is recommended to validate this data before using it, but this is pending.
 If you want to do it by yourself: https://docs.taiga.io/webhooks.html#_verify_signature

-<ins> How to use custom fields (?) </ins>
+## <ins> How to use custom fields (?) </ins>
 For using custom fields of taiga (https://community.taiga.io/t/can-i-add-new-custom-fields-to-my-project/150) you have to modify the TaigaCustomFields model, in 'lib\src\models\taiga_payload\taiga_data\custom_fields\taiga_custom_fields.dart' by the moment.

 ```